Laguerre-Gaussian pulses for spin-polarized ion beam acceleration: Discussion

 \section{Discussion}

-The PIC results show distinct improvements over conventional MVA with Gaussian laser pulses, and even the dual-pulse scheme in Ref. \cite{Reichwein2022}.
-The main reason behind these improvements is the inherently different field structure of the Laguerre-Gaussian pulses:
+The PIC results show distinct improvements over conventional MVA with Gaussian laser pulses, and even the dual-pulse scheme.\cite{Reichwein2022} The main reason behind these improvements is the inherently different field structure of the Laguerre-Gaussian pulses: the potential for a Laguerre-Gaussian pulse\cite{Wilson2023} with arbitrary $\ell$ and $p = 0$ is